pivotal/docs-tap/application-accelerator/about-application-accelerator.hbs.md

-# Application Accelerator for VMware Tanzu v{{ vars.url_version }}
+# Application Accelerator Overview

-This topic tells you about the Application Accelerator component.
+This topic tells you about the Application Accelerator component and architecture.
-Use this topic to understand the Application Accelerator architecture.
 ## <a id="overview"></a>Application Accelerator overview

 Application Accelerator for VMware Tanzu helps you bootstrap developing your applications and